yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > >
 > > 1.
 The first amlicon has a length of 93 bases, the second 142 bases and the third is 77 bases long, as you can see in the file *"qPCR amplicon details"*.
 > > 2.
 VarVAMP shows all primer pairs that fulfill the specified conditions like threshold or amplicon length.
 In our case 3 primer pairs fulfill all conditions.
 > > 3.
-Regarding the penalty score the amplicon starting at position 2513 has the highest value with 9.1 and should be used.
+The penalty score of the amplicons is a simple addition of the 3 penalty scores of the corresponding primers and the probe.
+For these applies the lower the value of the penalty score the better.
+Therefore regarding the penalty score the amplicon 0 starting at position 1743 has the lowest value with 6.7 and should be used.
+But it is also useful to have a closer look at the file *"primer details"* to compare the number of ambiguous nucleotides and the individual penalty scores especially for the probes.
 > > 4.
 The solution lies in the per default contributed log file.
 It contains the parameter configuration of your latest VarVAMP run.
 If you save and use the values of the threshold and n_ambig for further runs, VarVAMP will not start it's automatic calculation of these and thus results in lower computing time and higher reproducibility.
 > {: .solution}
 >